[ PROCESS OF SELLING YOUR BUSINESS ]

 How are your fees structured?

 We start every engagement with our business valuation, which is a stand-alone service with its own fee.
 If you engage Allan Taylor & Co. to sell your business, we charge an upfront retainer upon signing.
 There are no others fees until we sell your business, at which time we earn a Success Fee.
-(Our upfront retainers are typically $5,000 to $15,000 depending on the size of the business and scope of the work involved, and are credited back against our Success Fee at the time of sale.)
+(Our upfront retainers are nonrefundable, and are typically $5,000 to $10,000 depending on the size of the business and scope of the work involved.)

 Our Success Fee can be calculated using the Double Lehman scale, which is standard for middle market M&A. The Double Lehman charges a percentage of the total sale price of the business using the following formula: